How to Install Composr CMS with Apache on Ubuntu Linux

 Composr is a flexible, open-source content management system (CMS) built on the LAMP or LEMP stack with advanced social, interactive, and dynamic functionality.
 Whether you’re creating a personal or business website, Composr can help you manage great content on every device.

-This brief tutorial will show students and new users how to install Composr CMS on Ubuntu 16.04 / 17.10 and 18.04.
+This tutorial will show you how to install Composr CMS on Ubuntu 16.04 / 17.10 and 18.04 and get started with its powerful features.

 For more on Composr, please visit its home page.